KenmuHuang/StoryBoardDemo/README.md

 ## License

-StoryBoardDemo is published under MIT License.
+StoryboardDemo is published under MIT License.
 See the LICENSE file for more.